 If you don’t know what decarboxylation is or how to do it check out this link.

-So the bottom line is, for best results, dry the plant material, but you don’t need to do a full cure, decarboxylate, and you are ready to start cooking!
+So the bottom line when it comes to wet or leaves for cannabutter and edibles is, dry the plant material for best results, but you don’t need to do a full cure.
+Be sure to decarboxylate, and you are ready to start cooking with cannabis!